The Cartographer's Apprentice

 “No. You get more comfortable with it being hard.”

 Cael’s maps grew more detailed over the years.
-He developed a specialty in river systems — the way water thinks in centuries, patiently testing every crack and gradient until it finds the path of least resistance, which is always, somehow, the most beautiful one.
+He developed a specialty in river systems — the way water thinks in centuries, testing every crack and gradient until it finds the path of least resistance, which is always, somehow, the most beautiful path.
 He mapped rivers that wouldn’t flow for millennia, tracing their future courses through landscapes that were currently deserts or ocean floor or solid granite.

 It was a map of the workshop.
 Not as it was, but as it would be — centuries from now, long after the building had fallen, long after anyone remembered that maps had been drawn here.
 In her map, the site was a meadow.
 Wildflowers.
 A small creek that didn’t currently exist ran through where the drafting table stood.